garrandall/popular-music-data/tracks/check-it-out-tavares.md

 Check out your mind (Check it out, check it out, girl) Check it out (Check it out, check it out, girl)

-Look into my eyes, girl {Look into my eyes}
+Look into my eyes, girl
 Look into my eyes (Ain't a big surprise, girl)
 Check it out (Check it out, check it out, girl)
 Mmm, check it out (Check it out, check it out, girl) Check out your mind (Check it out, check it out, girl) Oh, check it out (Check it out, check it out, girl)

-Look into my eyes, girl {Look into my eyes}
+Look into my eyes, girl
 Look into my eyes (Ain't a big surprise, girl)
 Check it out (Check it out, check it out, girl)
 Check it out (Check it out, check it out, girl)